mapbox/cloudfriend/lib/shortcuts/api.md

 ## Queue

-Creates an SQS queue that can receive messages through an SNS topic.
-Creates an SQS queue and a dead-letter queue for it.
-Either creates a new SNS topic that can be used for sending messages into the queue, or subscribes the queue to an existing SNS topic provided with the `ExistingTopicArn` option.
+Creates an SQS queue with an attached dead-letter queue.

+Standard (non-FIFO) queues can receive messages through an SNS topic.
+The shortcut either creates a new SNS topic that can be used for sending messages into the queue, or subscribes the queue to an existing SNS topic provided with the `ExistingTopicArn` option.
+For FIFO queues, no SNS topic is created and `ExistingTopicArn` is ignored.

 ### Parameters